nadavcohe/SF_crime/README.md

 There are records without PdDistrict association.
 This is because they are "out of town" or "unknown", meaning they are located outside of SF.
 They will be discarded.

-Time:
+**Time:**
 From looking at different crimes and their time of occurrence, it seems that most crimes are committed at around 6PM with lower rates at around 5AM.
 Taking a histogram of the data we can see that, as time is a continuous measure, plotting the entire 24-hour time frame beginning at 5AM, time of occurrence of crimes is approximately normally distributed around 6PM.
 Thus, I converted 0:5 to 24:29, as follows:

 ![](/fig/Time.png)

+The following heatmap represents the proportions of the crimes with respect to the time of the day:
 ![](fig/Cat-TimeFreq.png)
-It is noticeable that there is a peak at both 12AM and 12PM with a very high correlation between the category count at both hours(0.98).
-This phenomena occurs during each month and year throughout the data.
+For example, "White collar" crimes has a noticeable peak (expressed by strong red colour) both at 12AM and 12PM with a very high correlation between the category count during both hours(0.98).
+Although it is strange that white collar crimes are frequent at midnight, a close examination to locate the regions of the phenomena demonstrates that it is consistent in every month and a year throughout the data, without reasonable events causing bias.
-I didn't find any bias that I could think of that would explain this phenomena.
-Apparently the peak is caused mainly by "White Collar" crimes but no explanatory feature could be found in the data.
-Two thoughts that come to mind are that either these times are the default times for the day and night shifts when the exact time is unknown, or that less urgent crimes such as "White Collar" are collectively reported at these hours.
+There are two possible guesses to the phenomena origins - either these times are the default times for the day and night shifts when the exact time is unknown, or that less urgent crimes such as "White Collar" are collectively reported at these hours.
+At any case, this is likely to be one of the causes that the total number of crimes, per hour (previous graph), has peaks at 12AM and 12PM.
 Because we don't understand it fully, we won't discard these records.

 #Basic functions